vwxyzjn/cleanrl/docs/get-started/zoo.md

 # Model Zoo

-:octicons-beaker-24: Experimental

-CleanRL now has experimental support for saving and loading models from HuggingFace's [Model Hub](https://huggingface.co/models).
-We are rolling out this feature in phases, and currently only support saving and loading models from the following algorithms:
+CleanRL now has 🧪 experimental support for saving and loading models from 🤗 HuggingFace's [Model Hub](https://huggingface.co/models).
+We are rolling out this feature in phases, and currently only support saving and loading models from the following algorithm varaints:

 | Algorithm      | Variants Implemented |